go-vikunja/vikunja/docs/content/doc/setup/openid-examples.md

         clientsecret: "" # copy from Authentik
 ```

 **Note:** The `authurl` that Vikunja requires is not the `Authorize URL` that you can see in the Provider.
-Vikunja uses Open ID Discovery to find the correct endpoint to use.
-Vikunja does this by automatically accessing the `OpenID Configuration URL` (usually `https://authentik.mydomain.com/application/o/vikunja/.well-known/openid-configuration`).
+OpenID Discovery is used to find the correct endpoint to use automatically, by accessing the `OpenID Configuration URL` (usually `https://authentik.mydomain.com/application/o/vikunja/.well-known/openid-configuration`).
 Use this URL without the `.well-known/openid-configuration` as the `authurl`.
+Typically this URL can be found in the metadata section within your identity provider.